 2. Set up altars around your home

 You can never have too many altars, and you can turn anything into an altar.
 You don’t need to have a finely cut piece of fresh walnut delicately set against your wall.
-I even have an altar on the back of my toilet!

 Clear off a shelf, get creative, and set up devotional spaces all throughout your home.